mrocklin/thesis/computations.md

 \label{sec:tokenize}

 We desire to transform DAGs of computations into executable Fortran code.
 Unfortunately the mathematical definition of our routines is not sufficient information to print consistent code.
 Because the atomic computations overwrite memory we must consider and preserve state within our system.
-This will require the introduction of `COPY` operations and a treatment of variable names.
+This requires the introduction of `COPY` operations and a treatment of variable names.
 Consider `COPY` defined below

 ~~~~~~~~~~~~~Python
 class COPY(BLAS):